ttasterisco/ttasterisco.github.com/_posts/2015-07-26-my-clj-s-setup.md

 See, it's very dependent on the needs of what I'm doing.

-In Sublime, I prefer the Single layout for maximum concentration, but sometimes I `ctrl+shift+2` to get a 2 column layout and place a file I need to read in the 2nd column.
+In Sublime, I prefer the Single layout for maximum focus, but sometimes I'll `ctrl+shift+2` to get a 2 column layout and place a file I need to read in the 2nd column.

-And Nemo too supports multiple tabs!
+And Nemo supports multiple tabs too!
 So one tab for the root of the project, another tab for a subfolder in `src`, another tab for another subfolder in `src`, etc!

 Need to open some file in Sublime that's in some obscure subfolder of the current path but you don't want to browse around Nemo? `ctrl+p filename` should do the trick.